UP-macroecology/Keuth_RedListSDMs_2024/README.md

 *misc.
 Scripts:*

-*Script:* 04_SDM_2.R: This script is a replicate script of 04_SDM.R to increase the speed of the SDM calculation.
+*04_SDM_2.R*: This script is a replicate script of 04_SDM.R to increase the speed of the SDM calculation.

-*Script:* 04b_plot_predictions.R: In this script I plotted the predictions of all algorithms for year 0 and further also plotted the occurrence points of the respective scenario on top of it.
+*04b_plot_predictions.R*: In this script I plotted the predictions of all algorithms for year 0 and further also plotted the occurrence points of the respective scenario on top of it.

-*Script:* 04a_SDM_rangesize.R: In this script, I did an additional calculation.
+*04a_SDM_rangesize.R*: In this script, I did an additional calculation.
 I calculated the range size of each species by marking a cell as a presence if the habitat suitability was above a certain threshold (masTSS) and summing up the number of cells.

-*Script:* ensemble_testing.R: This script was used for trouble-shooting.
+*ensemble_testing.R*: This script was used for trouble-shooting.
 When I first fitted my models I obtained weird performance values for my ensemble model.
 Here, I obtained the differences in the predictions between the three algorithms and the ensemble model.
 Now, I just keep the code in case I need it again some day.

-*Script:* plot_occurrences.R: Here, I plot the presences and absences of the different species.
+*plot_occurrences.R*: Here, I plot the presences and absences of the different species.

-*Script:* plot_SDM_predictions_current.R: In this script, I plotted the predicitons of habitat suitability and binarized habitat suitability for all species of current climate conditions.
+*plot_SDM_predictions_current.R*: In this script, I plotted the predicitons of habitat suitability and binarized habitat suitability for all species of current climate conditions.

-*Script:* plot_SDM_predictions_future.R: In this script, I plotted the predicitons of habitat suitability and the occurrences under climate change.
+*plot_SDM_predictions_future.R*: In this script, I plotted the predicitons of habitat suitability and the occurrences under climate change.

 ## 4. Analysis
 Here, I plot and statistically analyse the results.